Bhagavad Gita Chapter 3 Verse 22 Meaning

 Available in 28 languages

-This verse from Chapter 3 of the Bhagavad Gita highlights a practical insight: There is nothing in the three worlds, O Arjuna, that needs to be done by Me, nor is there anything unattained that needs to be attained; yet I engage Myself in action.
+There is nothing in the three worlds, O Arjuna, that needs to be done by Me, nor is there anything unattained that needs to be attained; yet I engage Myself in action.
+The teaching here extends the chapter's central concern with duty.
+Classical commentators have noted how this verse bridges philosophical understanding with practical guidance.
+The connection between duty and selfless action that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team